Froissart's Chronicles: Composition and sources

 The 'B' version was followed by the 'C' version of Book I, written sometime between 1395 and 1399, which was long considered lost; the 'C' version actually survives in a single manuscript now in the Newberry Library in Chicago.
 The 'Rome' version was written towards the end of Froissart's life, at the earliest in late 1404 and probably sometime before 1415.

 A first version of the second book of Froissart's Chronicles, which in the author's mind never seems to have been a separate book but rather a continuation covering the period 1378–1385, was probably completed in the late 1380s.
 It does not seem to have been based on other pre-existing chronicles and is therefore entirely Froissart's own work.
 Book II, however, includes an extended account of the Flemish revolt against the count in the years 1379–1385, which Froissart had earlier composed as a separate text and which is known as his Chronicle of Flanders.
 Froissart inserted several official documents into his Chronicle of Flanders, which were also kept in Book II of the Chronicles, including the text of Treaty of Tournai (1385) that re-established peace between the Flemish cities and their count.

 As with Book I, Froissart also seems to have rewritten the later books of his Chronicles.
-Apart from the Chronicle of Flanders, at least three authorial versions of Book II survive.
+Apart from the Chronicle of Flanders, at least four authorial versions of Book II survive.
 Most manuscripts of Book II contain one of the two earlier versions, which have an almost identical text, except for a small number of chapters in which there are substantial differences.
 The manuscripts of these two earlier versions have provided the basis for all the modern editions.
+The two later authorial versions were only identified in this century and remain unedited.